 Our work to combat the Climate Emergency

-The climate emergency is now being felt across the world.
-According to the United Nations’ Intergovernmental Panel on Climate Change, human activities are estimated to have already caused approximately 1°C of global warming, and this is likely to reach 1.5°C between 2030 and 2052.
+The climate emergency is now undeniably being felt across the world.
+According to the United Nations’ Intergovernmental Panel on Climate Change, human activities are estimated to have already caused approximately 1°C of global heating.
+The commitments made at 2021's Conference of the Parties (COP) 26 still leave us on a likely trajectory towards around 2°C of heating by 2100.

 “As a world-leading botanic garden responding to the climate emergency and the associated alarming loss of biodiversity … the need for our pioneering work has never been greater, be it through cutting-edge science, impactful education or inspiring people with the beauty and value of natural capital.” – Simon Milne, Regius Keeper.